Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

    - Click on **New registration**.

 2. **Register the Application**:
-   - **Name**: Enter a name for your application (e.g., "HelloID PowerShell").
+   - **Name**: Enter a name for your application (e.g., "HelloID PowerShell - KPN Lisa").
-   - **Supported Account Types**: Choose who can use this application (e.g., "Accounts in this organizational directory only").
+   - **Supported Account Types**: Choose "Accounts in this organizational directory only".
-   - **Redirect URI**: Choose the platform as `Web` and enter a redirect URI (e.g., `http://localhost`).
+   - **Redirect URI**: Set the platform to **Web** and use a redirect URI (e.g., `http://localhost`).

 3. **Complete the Registration**:
    - Click the **Register** button to create your new application.

-For detailed steps, refer to the official Microsoft guide: [Quickstart: Register an app in the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate).
+Refer to [Microsoft's Quickstart guide](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) for more details.

 ### Set Up Permissions for KPN MWP API

-By default, the Microsoft Entra ID Application is unable to communicate with the KPN MWP API for Lisa.
-To enable this, follow these steps:

 1. **Contact KPN**:
-   - Reach out to KPN to request whitelisting of your **TenantId** and **AppId** for the MWP API.
+   Request KPN to whitelist your **TenantId** and **AppId** for access to the MWP API.

 2. **Verify Configuration**:
-   - Once KPN completes the whitelisting, ensure the application is able to interact with the MWP API.
-Verify that users and permissions are returned as expected.
+   Once whitelisted, verify that your app can interact with the MWP API by ensuring users and permissions are returned correctly.

-For more detailed information, refer to [MWP Api documentation](https://mwpapi.kpnwerkplek.com/index.html).
+For more information, see the [MWP API documentation](https://mwpapi.kpnwerkplek.com/index.html).

 ### Provisioning PowerShell V2 connector